How Do I Remove Public Records From Google?

 STEP 2: Browse through the page until you see the “Start Removal Request” option.
 Click it when you see it.

-STEP 3: The platform will immediately ask you if you contacted the website’s owners about your desire to opt out.
+STEP 3: The platform will immediately ask if you contacted the website’s owners about your desire to opt-out.
 This is not required, so you can easily check the “No, I prefer not to” option if you haven’t done so.

-STEP 5: Specify what personal information of yours actually shows up in the web results.
-You can indicate if it’s your driver’s license number, real phone number, home address, social security number, or other kinds of data.
+STEP 5: Specify what personal information you provide actually appears in the web results.
+You can indicate whether it’s your driver’s license number, real phone number, home address, social security number, or other data.

 STEP 6: Tick the “Live” checkbox.

-Note: This procedure only works to remove information from websites that are live; the process is different for cached sites.
+Note: This procedure only removes information from live websites; the process is different for cached sites.

 STEP 8: Provide your details, including your complete name, email address, and country.

-Note: Google only allows you to submit requests for yourself or for a person that you represent.
+Note: Google only allows you to submit requests for yourself or someone you represent.

 STEP 9: Submit links to the information.
-It can reach up to 1,000 different sources across the internet.
-Google will also ask for the specific URL and for you to specify where the results show up.
+The submission can reach up to 1,000 different sources across the Internet.
+Google will also ask for the specific URL and for you to specify where the results appear.

-Once your request is submitted, Google will proceed with the process of removing public records of your personal information.
+Once you submit your request, Google will proceed with removing public records of your personal information.

-Considering how Google is full of billions and billions of information pieces, it was a good step for them to offer a specific way for internet users to opt-out of the platform.
+Considering that Google is full of billions of information pieces, offering a specific way for internet users to opt out of the platform was a good step.

 Let Private Information Stay Private

 Even if there is a law in place that allows this information to be accessed, you shouldn’t take chances.
-It is not necessary for other people to know your phone number, date of birth, social account details, home address, and of course, your social security number.
+Other people don’t need to know your phone number, date of birth, social account details, home address, and social security number.
 All of this information should be kept private.

-Hence, if your private information can be seen by the public, it is time to take action to solve it.
+Hence, if your private information can be seen by the public, it is time to take action to solve the problem.
 Follow the opt-out and removal steps illustrated above.
-Content removal agencies may be useful to help remove information for you.
+Content removal agencies may be helpful in helping you remove information.
 Some of them even offer a free consultation.
-Just make sure that you don’t sit still and wait for the potential risks to become a reality.
+Just ensure you don’t sit still and wait for the potential risks to become a reality.

-Need help with getting your personal info off the web?
+Need help getting your personal information off the web?
 Contact us now!
-Learn more about mugshot removal and negative content suppression by calling 866-601-6803 .
+Call 866-601-6803 to learn more about mugshot removal and negative content suppression.

 Free Mugshot Removal Analysis